Academic and legal responses to the Gaza genocide: Other scholars

 In June 2024, the Association française des anthropologues published an editorial in their journal, Journal des Anthropologues, concluding that Israel was committing a genocide in Gaza, and highlighting how many of the actions taken had previously been detailed in previous plans for the seizure of the Gaza strip and its integration into Israel.

-In March 2025, British–American scholar Dov Waxman publicly reversed his position on the genocide, saying that Israel's termination of the ceasefire, blocking of international aid, and renewed attacks on Gaza convinced him that Israel was deliberately committing genocide.
+In March 2025, Israel studies scholar Dov Waxman publicly reversed his position on the genocide, saying that Israel's termination of the ceasefire, blocking of international aid, and renewed attacks on Gaza convinced him that Israel was deliberately committing genocide.

 In July 2025, 1,300 professionals and academics in public health, health care, and the social sciences signed a letter calling for academic acknowledgement of the Gaza genocide.
-In July, professor Ernesto Verdeja wrote that even by "the most inflexible interpretation of genocide, Gaza qualifies as genocidal".
+In July, peace studies scholar Ernesto Verdeja wrote that even by "the most inflexible interpretation of genocide, Gaza qualifies as genocidal".

 In May 2025 the International Sociological Association published a joint statement where they called for an " end to the genocide in Gaza and escalating violence in the West Bank" and an "end to apartheid-like conditions" that Palestinians live under.

 Writing in August 2025, political scientist Clemens Heni said that while "there are massive war crimes in Gaza, committed by the IDF, including hunger policies and the intentional shooting of civilians" there was no genocide occurring in Gaza, and called those making the claim that there is a genocide "anti-Semites".

 In September 2025, the right-wing Israeli think-tank Begin–Sadat Center for Strategic Studies, published a report stating that Israel had not committed genocide in Gaza.
 While critiquing certain actions by the IDF, the scholars associated with the report said that allegations of genocidal activities were based on faulty data and methodology.
 None of the authors of the report are genocide experts.
 One of the authors teaches at the Command and Staff College of the Israeli military.
 Iva Vukusic, a Utrecht University assistant professor of international history and genocide scholar, said the report does not negate evidence of genocide.
 Alex de Waal, a professor at Tufts University, wrote that the report is highly selective, dismisses well-documented facts by making claims without evidence, and contains inaccurate claims about the Gaza Strip famine.
 The newspaper Haaretz and +972 Magazine characterise the report as part of the pattern of genocide denial or atrocity denial in Israeli media and academic discourse.

+Literary scholar Rebecca Gould wrote in September 2025 on scholasticide and genocidal epistemicide in Palestine that "the targeted nature of Israeli attacks on education – on the very possibility of a Palestinian future in Gaza – has gone beyond anything that has previously been seen in Palestine."

+In 2026, philosopher and skeptic Maarten Boudry wrote in The Jewish Chronicle that "In reality, the accusation of genocide is as obscene as it is absurd.
+Netanyahu and his far-right cronies may be guilty of many things, but there's no evidence whatsoever that Israel intends to exterminate Gazans, and abundant evidence to the contrary".